 3 tablespoons shortening

 1/2 cup buttermilk

 1 tablespoon water

 Preheat oven to 475 degrees.
 Lightly grease a 14×16-inch baking pan.

 Sift flour, salt, and sugar together into a mixing bowl.
 Cut in shortening with two knives or your fingers until the mixture is coarse.

 Add the buttermilk, milk, and 1 tablespoon of the butter.
 Mix lightly until combined, but do not overmix.
 Pour the mixture out onto a floured surface.

 With floured hands, knead the dough two or three times.
 (If biscuits are to be used for sandwiches, such as ham biscuits or other breakfast sandwiches, knead them a few extra times.)

 With floured hands, pat out the dough approximately 1/2 inch thick.
 Using a floured biscuit cutter or standard-size can, cut out biscuits.
 Do not twist the cutter when doing this — press straight down.
 (You can re-knead the dough scraps, but biscuits from a second cutting will be tougher, more suitable for sandwiches.)

-Place the biscuits on a baking pan.
+Place the biscuits on the greased baking pan.
 Bake 10-12 minutes until golden brown.
 Remove the biscuits from the oven and brush them with the remaining butter.
 Serve immediately.